Take Me to Baltimore

 Take Me to Baltimore is the third and final studio album to date by English singer Ruth Copeland.
 It was her only album released on RCA Records in 1976 and it was produced by Ralph Moss and her RCA labelmate Daryl Hall of Hall & Oates.
-It is currently out of print.
+As of 2026, it is out of print.
 The rights are held with Sony Music Entertainment.